About Escambia County

 How can I search for someone recently arrested in Escambia County, Alabama?

 To search for someone recently arrested in Escambia County, Alabama, you can contact the Escambia County Detention Center.
 The facility provides an inmate lookup process through their official website, where you can search for current inmates by name.
-Additionally, you may call the detention center directly for assistance with locating an individual who has been recently arrested.
+You may call the detention center directly for assistance with locating an individual who has been recently arrested.

 Mugshots or booking photos in Escambia County, Alabama, can be obtained from the Escambia County Sheriff's Office.
 They maintain records of recent arrests, including booking photos, which may be available through their official website or by visiting the office in person.
 For online access, check their website for any available portals or contact them directly for more information.